buildergroop/landing/README.md

 # NextWind

-A Next.js, Tailwindcss, Typescript, Yarn berry template.
+A Next.js, Tailwindcss, Typescript and Yarn berry template.